isomerpages/moe-bendemeerpri/_school-information/School Services and Contacts/Dental Clinic.md

 <br>
 <br>
 <br>
-Pupils who require URGENT dental treatment on days when the school dental clinic is closed may visit any of the following school dental clinics:<br>
+Pupils who require URGENT dental treatment on days when the school dental clinic is closed may visit any of the following school dental clinics:

 Please contact the dental school clinic to ensure the dental staff is on duty before going to the clinic.

 | Dental Clinic | Tel No | Address | Clinic opens on|